offalynne/Input/docs/6.1/Functions-(Combo-Getters).md

 |`comboName`    |string  |Name of the combo to target                         |
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

+This function will return `true` in situations where the phase both increases (which indicates a successful button input) as well as if a phase was failed and the combo is reset.

 #### **Example**

 ```gml